hxrlz/hxrlz/README.md

 ·I'm a boy.

-·I like writing programmes so much that It takes me more than about 1 hour to write programmes every day.(It's a sentence which has many important grammars.)
+·Since I contact programming, I've liked writing programmes so much that It takes me more than about 1 hour to write programmes every day.(It's a sentence which has many important grammars.)

 ·I'm good at English and geography.